kubeflow/pipelines/components/gcp/bigquery/query/to_CSV/README.md

 ## Detailed description
 This Kubeflow Pipeline component is used to:
 *   Submit a query to BigQuery.
-    *   The query results are persisted in a dataset table in BigQuery.
+    *   The query results are extracted and stored as a csv file locally
-    *   An extract job is created in BigQuery to extract the data from the dataset table and output it to a Cloud Storage bucket as CSV files.

     Use the code below as an example of how to run your BigQuery job.

-### Sample
+## Sample

 Note: The following sample code works in an IPython notebook or directly in Python code.